Menu

 In the winter of 2017-18, people even found a frozen river in the ceiling and a frozen waterfall in the middle of a larger area.
 This amazing ice cave changed a lot after the first year of discovery and is monitored closely.

-The world’s largest man-made ice cave is found at Langjokull glacier.
+The world’s largest ice tunnel is found at Langjokull Glacier.
 It’s open for visiting on June 1st, 2015 after a 14-month digging in which 7,000 tonnes of ice was removed.
-Langjokull ice tunnel is 500-meter long and is open to the public all year.
-More fantastically, it even has a little chapel built inside where many couples choose to tie the knot ever since it’s established.
+Langjokull ice tunnel is 500 meters long and is open to the public all year.
+More fantastically, it even has a little chapel built inside where many couples have chosen to tie the knot ever since it was established.

 If you are in Iceland during a time or in a weather that’s not suitable for visiting the natural ice caves, you are not running out of the option to learn about the ice caves and to get a feel of the special ice formation.
 In Reykjavik, you can visit the Perlan Museum.
 Perlan is an architecture situated on top of Oskjuhlid hill.
 It just launched a Glacier And Ice Cave Exhibition in which you can explore a 100-meter long ice cave meanwhile experience a glacial environment in an informative way.